 - Oil: Use a high-smoke point oil like vegetable or canola oil.
 Just a small amount is needed to get a good sear without sticking to the pan.
 Use your grill if you want those classic grill marks.

-Reverse Sear Steak Traeger Recipe
+How to Reverse Sear Ribeye Steak

 - Dry Age: First, give that ribeye a good sprinkle of kosher salt on all sides.
 Pop it on a wire rack over a baking sheet and let it hang out in the fridge, uncovered, for at least 24 hours—up to 48 if you’ve got the time.